 Say No to the Drive Through

-It won’t be as luxurious as a hotel or offer as many amenities like a bed and breakfast but if you’re camping, RVing, or can sleep in your car, there are several places you can score free accommodations thanks to federal lands.
-Check out the Bureau of Land Management (BLM) for public lands with free camping across the United States.
-If you prefer free indoor accommodations try couchsurfing.com for friendly strangers who’ll let you crash on their couch for a night.
+It won’t be as luxurious as a hotel or offer as many amenities like a bed and breakfast but if you’re camping or can manage to sleep in your car, there are a few places on federal land where you can score free, or at least low-cost, accommodation.
+Check out the Bureau of Land Management's (BLM) website to find public lands with free camping sites across the United States.

 Get the Most Out of Your Miles